 First-time homebuyers mortgage.
-First-time buyers or those who haven’t owned a home in the past three years may qualify for LGFCU’S First-Time Homebuyers Loan.
-We offer a 5-year Adjustable Rate Mortgage (ARM) for first-time buyers, with no down payment.
+Consider searching for the mortgage loan that best meets your financial situation.
+First-time buyers or those who meet certain U.S. Department of Housing and Urban Development standards may qualify for LGFCU’S First-Time Homebuyers Loan.
+This 5-year Adjustable Rate Mortgage (ARM) is available for first-time buyers and does not require the industry-standard 20% down payment.

-Grants.
-LGFCU has partnered with the Federal Home Loan Bank of Atlanta to offer up to $5,000 in down payment, closing costs and principal reduction assistance for eligible first-time buyers.
-For more information or to determine if you qualify for this grant, call 24/7 Member Services at 888.732.8562 or visit your local branch.
+Homebuyer grants.
+LGFCU has partnered with the Federal Home Loan Bank of Atlanta (FHLBA) to offer assistance with down payment, closing costs and principal reduction for eligible first-time buyers.

 Mortgage tax credits.
 Some first-time buyers may be eligible for Mortgage Credit Certificates.
 The money is given as an annual federal tax credit for qualified buyers.

 Preparing to buy a home is a key moment in your life.
 Before committing to a loan, use a mortgage comparison calculator to help you decide which offer is right for you.